Learning Places and Spaces - virtual and actual

 The small things matter too.
 Here are some simple thoughts on the micro-design of a learning space - desks, tables, wall display, screens...

 As part of an interesting bit of early work with the DfES we put a whole building bulletin onto the web, but then asked people to comment on bits of it by texting (SMS) from their phones onto the margins of the web pages.
 That functionality is now used for other things, but the on-line Building Bulletin is still here.
+I think the building bulletins should be abandoned; however useful they initially were, in the end their impact was to increase price and decrease learning, sadly.

 Virtual places:

 ...before the Millennium the Tony Blair government made a promise of one email address for each child.
-This was partly a result of the Stevenson Report which I helped Dennis Stevenson and others to write and which heavily informed the incoming Labour government's policy.
+This was partly a result of the Stevenson Report which I helped Dennis Stevenson and a few others to write and which heavily informed the incoming Labour government's policy.
 It was clear even then that identity was crucially important in future learning... but the promise ebbed away.
 A few unenlightened corporates had lobbied the gov. to the effect that email was their job, not government's and... it was gone.

 pair of etui robots schools onLine